 Rev 20:14: Then Death and Hades were thrown into the lake of fire.
 This is the second death – the lake of fire.

-In light of what so many are now saying about what the Orthodox believe about hell, we need to turn to the learned study of Archbishop Hilarion Alfeyev (Christ the Conqueror of Hell: The Descent into Hades from an Orthodox Perspective).
 The New Testament evidence, when read in its context, almost certainly indicates that Jesus “did” something between the Cross and the Ascension.
-The texts cited in our last post, in particular 1 Peter 3:18-25 and Acts 2, as well as the baptism for the dead in 1 Cor 15 and that enigmatic text in 1 Peter 4, indicate to me that we should be open to Jesus either gospeling the dead or announcing the good news to the dead after his death and before his ascension.
+The texts cited already, in particular 1 Peter 3:18-25 and Acts 2, as well as the baptism for the dead in 1 Cor 15 and that enigmatic text in 1 Peter 4, indicate to me that we should be open to Jesus either gospeling the dead or announcing the good news to the dead after his death and before his ascension.

 Do these texts indicate that death is final?
 One of the comments elucidated what I mean by “is death final?” when it suggested that the first death is not final but the second death is final.